c-trimm/moment-recur/README.md

 ### Fixed Dates
 Fixed dates do not depend on a start date.
 They define a unit of another unit.
 For instance, a day of a month, or a month of a year.
-Measurments may be singular or plural (ex: `dayOfMonth()` vs `daysOfMonth()`).
+Measurements may be singular or plural (ex: `dayOfMonth()` vs `daysOfMonth()`).

 ```js
 var fixed;